turgu1/ota-service/README.md

 The OTA Service includes a comprehensive web-based monitoring and management interface for:

 - **Real-time device monitoring** - WebSocket-based live updates of all registered devices
+- **Device management** - Add, edit, and remove devices with modal dialogs
+- **Device details** - Click on device name or ID to view complete device information in a modal window
+- **ESPHome firmware rebuild** - Rebuild device firmware directly from the web interface (when enabled)
 - **Firmware update history** - Track all upload attempts with success/failure status
 - **Configuration management** - View and edit service configuration through the web UI
 - **Service restart** - Restart the service directly from the interface